 Clozapine is a stand-alone antipsychotic.
 It affects the dopamine D2 receptor sites, as do all of the antipsychotic medications.
 Clozapine is highly prized for its history of good effect on schizophrenic clients whose metabolism resist typical and atypical antipsychotic treatment.

-The bad news, however, and the reason why clozapine is not a first-line antipsychotic, is not the adverse effects of weight gain and risk of metabolic syndrome.
+The bad news however, and the reason why clozapine is not a first-line antipsychotic, is not the adverse effects of weight gain and risk of metabolic syndrome.
 It is the presence of an unusually high risk of agranulocytosis.
 This abnormally low level of white blood cells in the body (agranulocytosis) occurs in approximately 0.38 percent of those being aggressively monitored, down from between 1 and 2 percent of clients who in the past were less carefully followed.18 Some of this tremendous improvement may be due to the FDA requiring practitioners’ prescribing clozapine to weekly monitor white blood cell counts (WBC) for the first six months, then biweekly for the next six months.
-After that, WBC checks can be every four months for the duration of treatment making clozapine a high maintenance medication for client and prescriber.
+After that, WBC checks can be every four weeks for the duration of treatment.
+Making clozapine a high maintenance medication for client and prescriber.

 Mood stabilizers are medications that buffer the dramatic emotional rollercoaster ride which accompanies bipolar affective disorder as well as other conditions possessing a strong mood component such as schizoaffective, manic, or major depressive syndromes.19 The term mood stabilizer applies to medications that alleviate the intensity or the frequency of depressive, hypomanic, manic or mixed episode swings in clients with bipolar affective disorder (aka manic-depression).
 Mood stabilizers are the mainstay treatment for acute mania.
 They are used to induce remission in those individuals experiencing symptoms of hypomania, manic episodes, and aid to stabilize mood swing cycles into a maintenance range closer to what that person’s normal would be.